Surpr1se0/mosaic5G-docs/README.md

 ```
 > Authored 6 years ago

-From the article mencionwe get:
+From the article mencioned previously (available in the project folder mencioned in the first section) we get:
 *The Store is in form of a distribution repository that contains a constellation of platform packages, SDKs, control applications, datasets and models.
 It aims to develop and bundle plug-and-play (P&P) network applications tailored to a particular use case, and also to compose and customize a network service delivery platform across reusable applications.
 Each control application has its control purpose, and it relies on different granularities of net-work status information from the platform SDK and may further provide APIs to other control applications.*

 There are different projects inside this subproject.
 The main one is flexRAN SDK, a software development kit, that has been developed to facilitate the use of the API that is exposed by flexRAN-rtc.
 Several applications have been made with this sdk: